 For the 2-4 weeks following treatment completion, you will work closely alongside your treatment team at Salience and your physician to monitor your progress.
 If your provider recommends subsequent treatment, we will work together to create a new treatment plan and see how we can improve your symptoms.

 We are here to help you continue to improve your mental health.
 We encourage our patients to reach out to us for ongoing needs, particularly if you notice your symptoms returning soon after treatment.

 Early identification and communication as soon as symptoms return allows your physician and treatment team to intervene more quickly.
 Early intervention offers you the most cost-effective care.
-It gives you the best chance to improve your mood before significant disability results from depressive illness.
+In addition, it gives you the best chance to improve your mood before significant disability results from depressive illness.

-At the core of Salience is our patients’ success, and our job doesn’t stop with your last treatment.
+Our patients’ success is at the core of Salience, and our job doesn’t stop with your last treatment.
 We have a complimentary program that allows our team to help monitor for possible signs of regression.
-A member of your treatment team will follow up with you at three, six, and twelve months post-treatment to check in our clinical status.
+In addition, a member of your treatment team will follow up with you at three, six, and twelve months post-treatment to check in and review your clinical status.

 Additional Ways to Remain Healthy after TMS Treatment

 Your overall health played a vital role in your success and continued health after treatment.
-It is crucial to building healthy habits:
+Therefore, it is crucial to build healthy habits: